Lavender105/DFF/README.md

 This will generate video files of DFF predictions and comparison with reproduced CASENet on Cityscapes video sequences.

 ### Video Demo
-We have released a demo video of DFF on Youtube and Bilibili.
-Click the image below to and watch the video.
+We have released a demo video of DFF on [Youtube](https://youtu.be/wSCKTepMfhY) and Bilibili.

 ### Note
 The Matlab code is modified from [SEAL](https://github.com/Chrisding/seal), and the Pytorch code is modified from [PyTorch-Encoding](https://github.com/zhanghang1989/PyTorch-Encoding).